CsrCarvalho19/contract-generator/README.md

 # contract-generator
-This project will explore how can we generate contracts with data inputs
+This project will explore how can we generate contracts with data inputs on a template